Counseling and Wellness

 Information for Current Families

 Current caregivers and students should visit RiversNet to find more detailed information about the department's confidentiality and collaboration policies, as well as an extensive list of external mental health resources.
-Individuals who would like to get in touch with a school counselor may utilize the "referral form" located in the "Counseling Forms" box at the top right-hand side of this page.
-They also are welcome and encouraged to call or email counselors directly.
+Individuals who would like to get in touch with a school counselor may utilize the referral form located in the "Counseling Forms" box at the top right-hand side of this page.
+They are also welcome and encouraged to call or email counselors directly.

 Meet the Counseling & Wellness Team